 - Responsible operation of your wood heater

-If you are having an issue with wood smoke being caused by a neighbour, an Environmental Health Officer may be able to assist.
+If you are having an issue with smoke that is being emitted from a neighbour’s chimney resulting from the incorrect use of a wood heater, pizza oven or similar device, an Environmental Health Officer may be able to assist.